LeonardoZV/spark-connectors/spark-connectors-aws-sqs/README.md

 # Spark Connectors - AWS SQS Sink
 A custom sink provider for Apache Spark that sends the contents of a dataframe to AWS SQS.
 It supports the [SQS Extended Client](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-s3-messages.html).

-It grabs the content of the first column of the dataframe and sends it to an AWS SQS queue.
 It needs the following parameters:
 - **region** of the queue.
 Default us-east-2.
 - **queueName** of the queue.
 - **batchSize** so we can group N messages in one call.
 Default 10.